nqpz/surrender/README.md

 ![Screenshot](screenshot.png)

 Render triangles with [Futhark](http://futhark-lang.org/) (install this first).
-Run something like this (requires imagemagick and feh):
+Run something like this (requires SDL2 and SDL2-ttf headers):

 ```
 make && ./lys